 Luckily, two modern companies have been founded over the past years, which offer digital, hassle-free mortgage services fully in English!
 These two companies are Loanlink24 and Hypofriend.
 They are both highly rated and fully free for you to use.
 So if you are looking to get a house loan in Germany, don’t do it without using either of those two services!

-Related Guide: Buying A House In Germany [Expat Guide]
+Related Guide: Buying A House In Germany [English Guide]

 Crowdfunded Peer-to-Peer Loans